The Pain Beneath the Fear

 The First Level of Disturbed

-A student describes feeling unsettled by the discovery of constant racing thoughts during meditation, along with a surprising jumpiness and fear.
-The teacher explains why this discomfort is actually a sign of healing.
+A student shares feeling unsettled by the discovery of constant racing thoughts during meditation, along with an unexpected fearfulness.
+The teacher explains why this disturbing realization is actually a sign of healing.

 When Fear Surfaces